Mikhail Morozov (art collector)

 Detail of a 1902 portrait of Morozov by Valentin Serov, now in the Tretiakov Gallery.

-Mikhail Abramovitch Morozov (19 August 1870 - 24 October 1903) was a Russian businessman, arts patron and collector.
-He was the eldest son of Abram Abramovitch Morozov, the elder brother of the collector Ivan Morozov (1871-1921) and the husband of the art collector Margarita Morozova (1873-1958).
+Mikhail Abramovich Morozov (19 August 1870 - 24 October 1903) was a Russian businessman, arts patron and collector during the Belle Époque.
+He was the eldest son of Abram Abramovich Morozov, the elder brother of the collector Ivan Morozov (1871-1921) and the husband of the art collector Margarita Morozova (1873-1958).